 Ref: RIC V (Postumus) 388; Mairat 222-7

-Around AD 258, Gallienus gave Aureolus command of a new cavalry unit at Mediolanum.
-Aureolus was a capable general given was command of this unit and was responsible for the defeat of Macrianus a usurper in the East.
-At some point in AD 267 Aureolus revolted - first perhaps aligning himself with Postumus and then declaring himself emperor.
+Around AD 258, Gallienus gave Aureolus command of a new cavalry unit at Mediolanum (Milan) - his position recognized on the reverses of these two coins.
+Aureolus was a capable general responsible for the defeat of Macrianus, a usurper in the East.
+At some point in AD 267 Aureolus revolted - first aligning himself with Postumus and then declaring himself emperor.
 He was defeated by Gallienus in 268 and that summer Gallienus was killed and Claudius II Gothicus declared emperor.

 GRICOURT, DANIEL, and DOMINIQUE HOLLARD.
 "Les Productions Monétaires De Postume En 268-269 Et Celles De Lélien (269).
 Nouvelles Propositions."
 The Numismatic Chronicle (1966-) 170 (2010): 129-204.